-The Dashka Stone, now also known as The Map of the Creator, has attracted lots of attention over the recent years.
-It was discovered in eastern Russia, particularly Chandra in Bashkortostan back in 1999 by Professor Alexander Chuvyrov.
+The Dashka Stone, also known as The Map of the Creator, has attracted lots of attention over the recent years.
+It was discovered in eastern Russia in 1999, in the village of Chandra in Bashkortostan, by Professor Alexander Chuvyrov.

 At first, it seemed like an ordinary piece of stone.
 But at a closer look, this artifact actually depicts a three-dimensional map of the Ural region.
 The protruding elements represent the mountains, while the cracks stand for the river line.
 What’s more interesting about it is that it also shows some civil engineering work.
-Not only that.
-It also has representations of irrigation systems as well as dams, which supposedly prove that there was already civilization back then.
+Additionally, it has representations of irrigation systems as well as dams, which supposedly prove that there was already civilization back then.
 This made the slab even more controversial.

 The map is said to be the oldest one.
 Many believe that it is over 100 million years old.
 But how could that be possible?
 Some people argue that civilization was not yet around during that time.
 This is what questions the true age of the Dashka Stone Map including what it is representing.
 So, what’s the truth about it?
 Was it really made millions of years ago?
 Is it artificial or of natural origin?
 What’s the mystery surrounding it?